oxkitsune/DL2/blogpost.md

 From Table 3, we can observe that the MAE + RNN approach shows significant improvements over the simple MAE baseline in both DVH score and Dose score.
 This suggests that incorporating autoregressive techniques, specifically using RNNs, can enhance model performance.

-#TODO
+#TODO add quanititave results

-qualitative results for everything, at least some images of how the dose predictions look like, if possible some sort of animation over slices.
+#TODO add GIF of animation over slices :D

 # Conclusion
 In this study, we aimed to reproduce and extend the research presented in the paper "TrDosePred: A deep learning dose prediction algorithm based on transformers for head and neck cancer radiotherapy".
 The original research used a transformer-based approach, specifically ViTs, to predict 3D dose distributions in radiotherapy treatment planning.
 Our goal was to both validate these findings and enhance the model by incorporating physics-based elements.